 Creating a data strategy is a critical component to an AI/ML project.
 With that said, you should not focus on data clean up until your data strategy is in place.
 A dynamic, successful, and impactful AI/ML platform is the result of the hard work and time you put in to making sure your strategy is in place and your data is clean.
 For this reason, my next blog is going to focus solely on data clean up, and what steps should be taken once you have a strategy and are ready to start preparing data for your ML/AI project.

+Is this something that interests you?
 Want to learn more?
-Let’s connect to discuss how we can help as we have a ton of experience in this space!
-Please feel free to send us a note at firstname.lastname@example.org and we can find some time to have a conversation.
+Let’s connect to discuss how we can help as we have a ton of experience in this space.
+Please feel free to send us a note at email@example.com and we can find some time to have a conversation.